 Generally, the best time to visit Ethiopia is between November and February when clear, sunny days bring regular average temperatures of 25°C.

-Currently there is a travel advisory against travelling to Ethiopia but we will keep this page up to date with the latest information.
+Ethiopia currently does not have a travel advisory against visiting, and we will keep this page up to date with the latest information.

 Your expedition begins in the Ethiopian capital of Addis Ababa.
 Addis is the fourth largest city in Africa, a melting pot of cultures and a bizarre combination of past and present.
 Italian Fascist buildings sit alongside luxurious high rise hotels, priests in medieval robes mix with African bureaucrats and wandering minstrels singing songs that are centuries old.
 On arrival at Addis airport, you will meet your pilot.
 Should your arrival time permit, there is plenty to do during the day with options of enjoying a city tour including the National Museum.
 This is home to a 3.5 million year old skeleton of ‘Lucy’ and the oldest hominid ever found.
 Traditional coffee houses and art galleries can also be visited and the Ristorante Castelli, serving excellent Italian cuisine, is an excellent option for dinner.